christinawoo/protein_damage_code/README.md

 The resulting datasets are `recalculate_first.xlsx` and `recalculate_second.xlsx`.

-## `inteins`
+## `intein`

-Analysis of Asn residues in selected intein PDBs.
+Analysis of Asn residue in Mxe GyrA intein PDBs.
 The following scripts were utilized (in order):

-1. `inteins/preprocess_analyze_intein_pdbs.py` (Python)
+1. `intein/preprocess_analyze_intein_pdbs.py` (Python)
-2. `inteins/analyze_intein_pdbs.py` (ChimeraX)
+2. `intein/analyze_intein_pdbs.py` (ChimeraX)

 The resulting dataset is `intein_cN_data.xlsx`.

 ## `cleaved_N_Alphafold`

-Analysis of terminal Asn residues in Alphafold predicted structures of proteins truncated at the cN cleavage site.
+Analysis of terminal Asn residues in Alphafold predicted structures of proteins truncated at the most frequent cN cleavage sites.

 The dataset is `Alphafold_cleaved_N_data_pLDDT.xlsx`, which was generated using the following scripts (in order):